cpp-tutor/pseudocode-compiler/README.md

 ```
 $ sudo apt install apache2
 $ sudo a2enmod cgi
+$ sudo cp pscweb.* /var/www/html/
+$ sudo cp psc /usr/lib/cgi-bin/
 ```

 (Possibly with `sudo a2ensite ...` and restarting the `apache2` service too.)
 See your individual distro's documentation for how to install and set up a webserver.

 Windows needs Internet Information Services (IIS) Manager to be enabled and set up together with a permissions rule for the executable binary, see documentation for your version of Windows (tested under Windows 10).
-Note that **some editing of `pscweb.html` is necessary**: `/cgi-bin/psc?` needs to be changed to `./psc.exe?` (note the `.`), assuming that the utility is located in the same directory as the web-page.
+Note that **some editing of `pscweb.js` is necessary in function run()**: `/cgi-bin/psc?` needs to be changed to `./psc.exe?` (note the `.`), this is assuming that the utility is located in the same directory as the web-page.

-Note that inputs to the running program have to be entered into the text field bottom-left **before** the program is run, these being separated by commas.
+Note that inputs to the running program have to be entered into the text field bottom-right **before** the program is run, these being separated by commas.
 Also the user is prompted to clear the output window when it is full.
-These are the only significant difference to running the Javascript in a console window.
+These are the only significant differences to running the Javascript in a console window.

 ## License